appium/appium/docs/en/drivers/android-espresso.md

 * Java 8 installed and configured correctly for your platform
 * Mac, Windows, or Linux OS with the ability to run the Android SDK
-   * Android SDK Build Tools Version requires over 24
+   * The minimum required Android SDK Build Tools version is 24

 ### Usage